cypress-io/cypress/CONTRIBUTING.md

 - [Report bugs](https://github.com/cypress-io/cypress/issues/new) by opening an issue.
 - [Request features](https://github.com/cypress-io/cypress/issues/new) by opening an issue.
-- Write Code for one of our core packages.
+- Write code for one of our core packages.
 [Please thoroughly read our writing code guide](#writing-code).

 ## Table of Contents